Towards Reliable Recommender Systems for Rating Data

 The MovieLens 100K data are publicly available from \url{https://grouplens.org/datasets/movielens/100k/}.
-The Yahoo!~Music data are available through the Yahoo!~Webscope data sharing program at \url{https://webscope.sandbox.yahoo.com/catalog.php?datatype=r}.
-Various datasets are available through this link; we use the dataset titled ``R3 - Yahoo!~Music ratings for User Selected and Randomly Selected songs, version 1.0'', downloaded on September~9, 2024.
+The Yahoo!~Music datasets `R3 – Yahoo!~Music ratings for User Selected and Randomly Selected Songs, Version 1.0' were obtained on September 9, 2024, from the Yahoo!~Webscope data sharing program at \url{https://webscope.sandbox.yahoo.com/catalog.php?datatype=r} under a research-use agreement.